6D-pixel/sol-forensics/README.md

 [x] get data for transactions

-- [] from dune / flipSide
-    - [x] from helios api / vyper
+- [] from dune / flipSide - [x] from helios api / vyper
   [x] display the data in the form of graph
   [x] there is some error in the input submit button need to fix first request is failing (react stat update is async) [x] zoom option for the graph
   [x] Graph layout and see if it can be done using workers [x] process data for node and edges\
    [x] basic implementation done
   [x] render the graph like bubble map
   [x] special color for user entered wallet
   [] there are different types present like (swaps,etc...)
   [] Cluster the data using some algo available in graphology [] label known wallets (some already has labels)
   [] can use graphology lib to find other wallet inside the graph (graph.has('node'))
 - [x] adding graph event
   - [x] hover to view node data
         [] add link to solscan for the card
         [] Drag and drop (low priority)
-    [-] Change settings of the force graph and fa2 for the repel and see edges [] filer based on user input Date, min sol
+        [-] Change settings of the force graph and fa2 for the repel and see edges [x] filer based on user input Date, min sol
+        [] frontEnd changes [+]
+        [] connect with solana wallet

 # Backend